 How To Become A Safety Officer

-Are you interested in monitoring the safety of employees in a work environment?
-Do you put a premium on following established safety rules and regulations?
-If the answer to both these questions is yes then you can consider a career as a safety officer.
-In this profession, your main task is to inspect workplaces to see if they have adhered to established rules concerning health, environment and safety of the personnel in any workplace.
+A safety officer inspects workplaces to see if they have adhered to established rules concerning health, environment and safety of the personnel in any workplace.
 You will be investigating incidents that violate these regulations to determine their causes and recommend ways to prevent these in the future.

 Just like most safety officers, you will most likely be working for federal, state and local governments.
 Your role will have you monitoring the hazards of the workplace and inspecting such areas as ventilation, lighting and equipment that could potentially affect the productivity, safety and health of the workers.
 If you find that a company is in flagrant violation of government safety codes and regulations, you can impose sanctions, (i.e. fines), as provided for by law.